toniu/SPortal/spfx-react/README.md

 - [SharePoint Framework](https://aka.ms/spfx)
 - [Microsoft 365 tenant](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/set-up-your-developer-tenant)

-> Get your own free development tenant by subscribing to [Microsoft 365 developer program](http://aka.ms/o365devprogram)
+> If as a developer you are unable to gain administration access into the RHUL SharePoint admin centre then you can get your own free development tenant by subscribing to [Microsoft 365 developer program](http://aka.ms/o365devprogram)
+- The main changes would include the change of the email associated with the tenant e.g. for RHUL it is 'zhac'.
+Any occurence of 'zhac' and '...@live.rhul.ac.uk' in the code for the web parts would need to be changed to your respective tenant; for example your tenant has the email in the form of userXXX@live.[tenant-url].

 ## Prerequisites